Pittsburgh Pirates: Philadelphia Phillies

 The rivalry between the Philadelphia Phillies and the Pirates was considered by some to be one of the best rivalries in the National League until 1994.
 It began when the Pittsburgh Pirates entered the NL in 1887, four years after the Phillies.

 The Phillies and the Pirates remained together after the National League split into two divisions in 1969.
 During the period of two-division play (1969–1993), the two National League East division rivals won the two highest numbers of division championships, reigning almost exclusively as NL East champions in the 1970s and again in the early 1990s.
 The Pirates nine, the Phillies six; together, the two teams' 15 championships accounted for more than half of the 25 NL East championships during that span.

 After the Pirates moved to the National League Central in 1994, the teams face each other only in two series each year and the rivalry has diminished.
 However, many fans, especially older ones, retain their dislike for the other team, with regional differences between Eastern and Western Pennsylvania still fueling the rivalry.

-Within the Central Division
+Cincinnati Reds

-Arguably the Pirates' biggest rival is the Cincinnati Reds, given the two teams' proximity, the carryover of the cities' football rivalry, and the fact that the Reds and Pirates have met six times in the postseason, most recently in the 2013 National League Wild Card Game.
+The Pirates' biggest divisional rival is the Cincinnati Reds, given the two teams' proximity, the carryover of the cities' football rivalry, and the fact that the Reds and Pirates have met six times in the postseason, most recently in the 2013 National League Wild Card Game.
 In the 2010s, the two teams frequently hit each other with pitches, occasionally resulting in brawls.